3rd Cavalry Regiment (United States)

-The 3rd Cavalry Regiment, formerly 3rd Armored Cavalry Regiment ("Brave Rifles") is a regiment of the United States Army currently stationed at Fort Hood, Texas.
+The 3rd Cavalry Regiment, formerly 3d Armored Cavalry Regiment ("Brave Rifles") is a regiment of the United States Army currently stationed at Fort Hood, Texas.

 The regiment has a history in the United States Army that dates back to 19 May 1846, when it was constituted in the Regular Army as the Regiment of Mounted Riflemen at Jefferson Barracks, Missouri.
-This unit was reorganized at the start of the American Civil War as the 3rd U.S. Cavalry Regiment on 3 August 1861.
-In January 1943, the regiment was re-designated as the 3rd Cavalry Group (Mechanized).
-Today they are equipped with Stryker vehicles.
-The 3rd Armored Cavalry Regiment was the last heavy armored cavalry regiment in the U.S. Army until it officially became a Stryker regiment on 16 November 2011.
-It will retain its lineage as the 3rd Cavalry Regiment.
+This unit was reorganized at the start of the American Civil War as the 3d U.S. Cavalry Regiment on 3 August 1861.
+In January 1943, the regiment was re-designated as the 3d Cavalry Group (Mechanized).
+Today, they are equipped with Stryker vehicles.
+The 3d Armored Cavalry Regiment was the last heavy armored Cavalry Regiment in the U.S. Army until it officially became a Stryker regiment on 16 November 2011.
+It retains its lineage as the 3d Cavalry Regiment.

 Under various names it has seen action during eleven major conflicts: the Indian Wars, the Mexican–American War, the American Civil War, the Spanish–American War, the Philippine–American War, World War I, World War II, the Persian Gulf War, SFOR in Bosnia, Operation Iraqi Freedom, Operation New Dawn, Operation Enduring Freedom, Operation Freedoms Sentinel, and most recently Operation Inherent Resolve.

 Twenty-three of the regiment's troopers received the Medal of Honor, all awarded for gallantry in action between 1871 and 1898.
 The list includes William "Buffalo Bill" Cody, whose award was rescinded in 1916 for not being a member of the military.
 Cody's medal was reinstated in 1989.

-Most of the regiment was deployed to Afghanistan from 2016- February 2017.
+Most of the regiment was deployed to Afghanistan from 2016 - February 2017.

-3d Cavalry Regiment was subordinate to the 1st Cavalry Division until March 2017 when is was assigned directly to the III Armored Corps.
+3d Cavalry Regiment is subordinate to the III Armored Corps as of October 2022 and was previously directly assigned to the 1st Cavalry Division from March 2017 to October 2022.

 Structure

-The 3rd Cavalry Regiment's structure before #Change of Mission consisted of seven squadrons.
-Each squadron is divided into four cavalry troops/batteries/companies.
-The regiment also controls four independent companies/troops: There is a Regimental Headquarters and Headquarters Troop, 4 Cavalry Squadrons, a Field Artillery Squadron, a Regimental Engineer Squadron and a Support Squadron.
+In 2011, the 3d Cavalry Regiment changed its structure to fit that of a Stryker Brigade Combat Team (SBCT) with its "Change of Mission."
+At this time, the Regiment consisted of seven squadrons.
+The four cavalry squadrons were divided into cavalry troops with the field artillery squadron having batteries and the rest of the units having troops.
+There is a Regimental Headquarters and Headquarters Troop, four Cavalry Squadrons, a Field Artillery Squadron, and a Support Squadron.
+In the beginning of 2025, the Army once again restructured the 3d Cavalry Regiment and Longknife and Pioneer Squadrons would be disbanded (those elements would move to a higher echelon).
+All of Longknife's Troops were retired, but several of Pioneer Squadron's specialty Troops (including its Signal and Military Intelligence Troops) were reorganized under Steel Squadron.